imrefazekas/harcon/README.md

 };
 ```

-Sending a message "transfer.parse" will be interpreted as follows:
-context: "transfer"
-functionSelector: "parse"
-The entities published in the context "transfer" possessin the function "parse" will be notified and their service function will be invoked.

-A context might contain subcontexts depending on the complexity of your system.
+Such entity will also receive those message and might do logging or measuring or perform preliminary actions.
+In short form: you can address multiple entities with a single message.
+The matching algorithm is simple: spliting the title by _'.'_ matching with the context you specify and fails only if the compared strings are not equals.
+This means, that:

+__The title 'transfer.xml.parse' will target the XMLParser and Observer entities.__

+and

+__The title 'transfer.parse' will target the XMLParser, JSONParser and Observer entities.__

+Contexts are very good way to refine your structures and entities and express overlapping functional behaviors.

-__Division__: divisions is a diffferent angle of orchestrating entities.
-A division is a closed "box" of entities, meaning that an entity can operate only within the division it is member of.
-Every entity belongs to a division.
+__Division__: divisions is a diffferent angle on the plane of orchestration.
+A _division_ is a closed "box" of entities, meaning that an entity can operate only within the division it is  amember of.
+In fact, every entity belongs to a division defined explicitly or implicitly by the harcon.
 Divisions can be encapsulated, so a complete division-tree can be built-up in a harcon application.
-The reason why divisions are important, because it represents a responsibility unit.
+The reason why divisions are important, because it represents a responsibility and/or legal unit.
 Entities within it (in normal cases) cannot see outside and an entity published to a container division can answer to messages initiated by an entity somewhere lower in the tree.
 This gives you a control to define surveillance-like or control-like features and much higher complexity of communication-management.

-_Note_: these features are not mandatory to be used.
-The complexity will tell you how to orchestrate.
-If you only need function-based simple entities, feel free to go along with them.
-If you need to implement a highly structured money transaction management system in a financial environment, those features above will be urged to be defined.
+_Note_: contexts and divisions are not mandatory to be used.
+The complexity will tell you how to orchestrate your app.
+It might happen, that simple function-based named entities are fitting your need.
+Feel free to act on your own, there is no pattern to follow.

 #### Chain messages

+If you work with workflows, the sequence/order of your messages will get an importance.
 To chain messages, define the next point in the workflow you have to add another parameter to your service function:
 ```javascript
 var order = {
 	name: 'Order',